 After serving during World War II, Krisel graduated in 1949 and earned the architecture license the following year.

 This same year he entered a partnership with Hungary-born architect Dan Saxon Palmer.
-Palmer, who served during WWII as a mapmaker, draftsman, and photographer, had earned a B.A. in Architecture from New York University in 1942.
+Palmer, who also served during WWII as a mapmaker, draftsman, and photographer, had earned a B.A. in Architecture from New York University in 1942.

 Krisel worked independently for several years after his partnership with Palmer ended in 1964, Palmer going on to manage residential and commercial designs for projects in Saudi Arabia.
-With architect Abraham Shapiro, under the name Krisel/Shapiro & Associates, Krisel put his architectural skills to use on large office complexes, commercial buildings, and residential establishments.
+With architect Abraham Shapiro, under the name Krisel/Shapiro & Associates.
+Krisel put his architectural skills to use on large office complexes, commercial buildings, and residential establishments.

 With a renewed attention for mid-century modern architecture, the interest around William Krisel’s works also resurged.
 Restoration efforts were made to his homes and new ones were built using updated versions of old plans.
 William Krisel died in 2017 while his former business partner Dan Saxon Palmer left 10 years before.

 Do you live in a mid-century or modernist-inspired contemporary house and want to be featured on Mid-Century Home?
 Contact us with some photos and a short description of your house at: email@example.com